Home Blog

 Common Side Effects

-Common side effects of venlafaxine can reduce as the body adjusts to the medication.
-Patients should notify the doctor right away if any of these symptoms persist or worsen:
+Many side effects of Effexor are common and mild, they are typically not prolonged and fade away as the body adjusts to the medication.
+However, patients should notify the doctor right away if any of these bad side effects of venlafaxine persist or worsen:

 • Nausea